TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 in the list at which the item was found, if it was found.

 A list index ranges from ``0`` to ``n-1``, where ``n`` is the number of items in the list.
-List indexing follows the rules of KookaBlockly's underlying Python programming language.
+List indexing follows the rules of **KookaBlockly**'s underlying Python programming language.

 If the item  was not found the value block is set to ``-1`` instead.